akruszewski/gibl/manuscript/chapter3.md

      (append new-outputs outputs))))
 ```

-We have a procedure that checks a transaction's signature:
+We will also need a procedure that checks a transaction signature:

 ```racket
 (define (valid-transaction-signature? t)